cyrilondon/rover-project/README.md

 	}
 ```

-That is, we want to test that an `Event` of type [RoverMovedEvent](src/main/java/com/game/domain/model/event/rover/RoverMovedEvent.java) has been sent and handled by whatever `Event Handler`.
+That is, we want to test that an `Event` of type [RoverMovedEvent](src/main/java/com/game/domain/model/event/rover/RoverMovedEvent.java) has been sent and handled by whatever `Event Handler` which matches the type `RoverMovedEvent`.

 Nothing is simpler: we just create some Mock Event Subscribers which for example just add the `Event` to a `List`.
 All possible mock subscribers are made available in the Test utility class [BaseUnitTest](src/test/java/com/game/test/util/BaseUnitTest.java).